 Individuals who have lost their jobs and are receiving Unemployment Insurance benefits are a valuable source of potential workers for employers.
 Typically these individuals have at least some work experience and a work history, but may lack the specific job skills needed to remain employed as workforce needs change.
-Rapid Response, TAA, REA, WPRS and Jobs for Hoosiers programs are designed to capture unemployed workers prior to layoff or early in their

-Unemployment Insurance claim, engage them throughout the duration of their claim, and encourage them to develop a plan to become re-employed.
+Rapid Response, TAA, RESEA, WPRS and Jobs for Hoosiers programs are designed to capture unemployed workers prior to layoff or early in their Unemployment Insurance claim, engage them throughout the duration of their claim, and encourage them to develop a plan to become re-employed.
 The WorkOne system will ensure participants of these programs are aware of all the services available to assist them in preparing for their next job.
 These workers will be screened for eligibility for all applicable programs, especially dislocated worker programs, and will be able to access resources seamlessly through an integrated service delivery model.
 As appropriate, these dislocated workers will be encouraged to pursue training that leads to a credential which makes them more marketable to employers.
-Although there is not a HIRE representative located in Region 8, workshops are provided in the region by HIRE staff.
-WorkOne staff also reach out to community corrections and probation departments in the region to inform them about WorkOne services, WorkINdiana training opportunities and other training options.